rahul-gharat/dronahq-docs/docs/building-apps-guides/websocket-dronahq.md

 The provided steps demonstrate how to build a dynamic WebSocket interface that interacts with Binance’s API, but the methodology can be adapted to other WebSocket API.

-## Integrating Websocket into Custom Control
+## Integrating WebSocket into Custom Control

 DronaHQ’s [Custom Control](https://docs.dronahq.com/reference/controls/custom-control/) allows developers to embed custom HTML, JavaScript, and CSS inside the DronaHQ platform using an iframe.
 With this setup, you can pass data between